 Field-hunting tip

-Look in manganiferous silicate ore bodies, metamorphosed bedded manganese deposits country — that is the host setting where haradaite typically forms.
+Look in manganiferous silicate ore bodies, metamorphosed bedded manganese deposits country, the host setting where haradaite typically forms.
 If you start seeing baryte, calcite, quartz in float, you are in the right ground.
 Field specimens usually show a tabular crystals, micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.